 To work in the Frozen theme, it won’t really matter what kind of sandwiches you serve, but rather how you serve them–like on a platter with a sign that reads “It’s crazy, we finish each other’s sandwiches,” the song lyric from the popular soundtrack song, “Love is an Open Door.”

 Just like with the sandwiches, use a sign the sports the lyric, “Maybe it’s the party talking or the chocolate fondue” to tie the Frozen theme into a dessert of warm chocolate dip and a collection of tasty dippers.Continue to 5 of 9 below.

 A Frozen party menu should probably consist of at least one (if not one among many) blue food.
 One of the simplest ways to bring a dash of blue to the dessert table is with clear cups of blue gelatin.
 A spoon in each cup is a convenient way to save serving time.
 You can even add snowflake embellishments to the tops of those spoons to enhance the display.

 06 of 09

-Whenever I entertain a large crowd, I always make a batch or two of cupcakes to go along with the birthday cake, just to make sure there are enough sweets for everyone.
-Cupcakes for a Frozen party theme can be made of just about any cake flavor and then topped with white or blue frosting – or a combination of white and blue like the ones shown here with white frosting and blue sugar crystals.
+When entertaining a large crowd, it's good to make a batch or two of cupcakes to go along with the birthday cake, just to make sure there are enough sweets for everyone.
+Cupcakes for a Frozen party theme can be made of just about any cake flavor and then topped with white or blue frosting–or a combination of white and blue like the ones shown here with white frosting and blue sugar crystals.
 A snowflake cupcake topper completes the look.

 07 of 09